 The Faith & Work Forum is a conversation series that discusses the interplay between faith, work, and life.
 Each semester we feature guest speakers with leadership experience from across a wide range of vocations, who bring authentic stories about seeking a meaningful, purpose-driven life.
 This program runs in partnership with our Fellows Program & Vintage Lunch and provides candid conversations over a free lunch at the historic Bonhoeffer House.
 RSVP required.
 Email Christy Yates to learn more.

-Our spring Faith & Work lunch will feature Jazzalyn Livingston, National Program Director for the One America Movement on Fri, March 20th in the Dome Room of the Rotunda, 1-2pm.
+Our spring Faith & Work lunch will feature Jazzalyn Livingston, National Program Director for the One America Movement and Andrus Ashoo, Director of the Office of Citizen Scholars at UVA on Fri, March 20th in the Dome Room of the Rotunda, 1-2pm.

 This Faith and Work Forum is a companion event to our 2026 Scoper Lecture in Christian Thought with Nancy French and David French: Telling the Truth: Stories of Courage, Conflict and Connection.
 Reserve your tickets for Sunday, March 22 from 3:30-5pm in Old Cabell Hall.